For today’s plan sponsors, retirement savings disparities between different demographic groups have become a significant concern.

-A separate report published by the U.S. Government Accountability Office indicates that women, on average, contribute 30 percent less to retirement accounts than their male counterparts.
-For women of color, this disparity is even greater.
+A separate report published by the U.S. Government Accountability Office shows that women contribute an average 30 percent less to their retirement accounts than men do.
+And for women of color, the disparity is even more pronounced.

-Black Americans are also less likely to have the same earning and spending power as White Americans, further affecting their ability to save for retirement.
-For example, the average Black family earns less than $60,000 in pre-tax income, versus White, non-Hispanic families, who earn $122,500, on average.
+Black Americans are also less likely to have the same earning and spending power as their White colleagues, which further affects their lifelong ability to save enough for retirement.

 Evaluate Financial Needs for Your Workforce

 Many employers want to craft benefit packages that account for a wide range of employee needs, desires, and demographics.
 And for good reason.
 Today, five generations of people from various cultural and socioeconomic backgrounds are working side by side.
 This includes baby boomers and Gen Z. Born between 1997 and 2012, Gen Z is the most racially diverse American age group ever.
 Figure One illustrates the racial breakdown of the American workforce by generation.

 Figure One: The U.S. Workforce Is Becoming More Diverse